Crypto Taxes Explained in June 2025

 Crypto Tax Rates

-We’ve clarified that the duration you hold your crypto investment—less than 12 months for short-term and over 12 months for long-term—affects the tax rates.
-To help you determine your potential IRS dues, we’ve created the tables below.
-Please refer to the short-term crypto tax rate table below for investments held less than 12 months.
-Short-term capital gains are taxed as ordinary income according to federal income tax brackets.
+We’ve clarified that the duration you hold your crypto investment — less than 12 months for short-term and over 12 months for long-term — affects the tax rates.
+To help you determine your potential tax liability, we’ve created the tables below.
+Please refer to the short-term crypto tax rate table below for investments held for less than 12 months.
+According to federal income tax brackets, short-term capital gains are taxed at ordinary income tax rates.
+These tax brackets adjust annually for inflation.

 You pay taxes on your income based on different rates, grouped into what are called tax brackets.
-Here is how it works: as your income increases, the amount of tax you pay on new earnings rises, moving you into a higher bracket.
-However, this higher rate only applies to the portion of your income that falls within that new bracket, not your entire income.
+As your income increases, the amount of tax you pay on new earnings rises, moving you into a higher bracket.
+However, this higher rate only applies to the portion of your income that falls within that new bracket – not your entire income.

 Are There Any Tax-Free Crypto Transactions?

 In short: Some transactions are tax-free.
-For example, buying crypto with fiat, transferring between your wallets, gifting under $18,000 (in 2024), and donating to charity are not taxed.
+For example, buying crypto with fiat, transferring between your wallets, gifting under $18,000 (in 2024), and donating to charity are not taxable transactions.

 Fortunately, not all crypto transactions trigger a taxable event.